ja-proger/StaLang/README.md

 ## Authorship

-The Author of the StaLang is a person, who hides his personality by the "JA Proger" psedonym.
-The real person, who created the language can be identified only if the name of the GitHub account which is currently holdes the repository will be changed.
+- The Author of the StaLang is a person, who hides his personality by the "JA Proger" psedonym.
+- The real person, who created the language can be identified only if the name of the GitHub account, which is currently holding the repository, will be changed.

 ## Trademark usage